bpaquet/node-logstash/Readme.markdown

 On log server, logs come trough a zeromq input plugin, are processed (fields and timestamps extraction), and send to elastic search.

+How to get help ?
+===

+Please mail the users groups : node-logstash-users@googlegroups.com, or open an [issue](https://github.com/bpaquet/node-logstash/issues).

 How to use it ?
 ===